 Of course, put in the service that you offer — social media, graphic design, etc. I know it seems too simple to work, but that’s exactly why it works.
 One of the smartest approaches you can take with your cold email subject lines is to describe what the email is about.
 No more, no less.

-People appreciate when you’re straightforward, no frills.
+People appreciate it when you’re straightforward, no frills.
 Your leads are bombarded every day with sales emails trying to win them over.
 Do them a favor and just be real with them.

 Call-to-action.
 CTA.
 Long story short, CTAs work when it comes to getting people to do what you want them to do, making this one of the best cold email subject lines you can use.